 THE HISTORY OF THE AUTOZONE LIBERTY BOWL

-The AutoZone Liberty Bowl Classic was inaugurated on December 19, 1959 with a spectacular game between Penn State and Alabama.
-That game began a tradition of great stars and exciting football and was the first of 52 thrilling chapters in the history of the AutoZone Liberty Bowl Football Classic.
+The AutoZone Liberty Bowl game was founded in Philadelphia in 1959 and the inaugural game featured a match-up between Penn State and Alabama.
+That game began a tradition of great stars and exciting football and was the first of 57 thrilling chapters in the history of the AutoZone Liberty Bowl Football Classic.

-In 1993, another proud tradition that continues to this day was announced.
-The 1993 game brought about a winning combination as St. Jude Children’s Research Hospital and the AutoZone Liberty Bowl joined to form a terrific partnership.
-This combination brought together an internationally recognized research facility and a winning college football tradition.
-St. Jude is dedicated to helping the children throughout the world in their fight against catastrophic diseases.
+Another proud tradition is the Bowl’s terrific partnership with St. Jude Children’s Research Hospital which brings together an internationally recognized research facility and a winning college football tradition.
+St. Jude is dedicated to helping children throughout the world in their fight against catastrophic diseases.

-Beginning in 2004, Memphis-based AutoZone Inc., became the Bowl’s title sponsor.
-In 2007, AutoZone extended its title sponsorship through the 2013 season.
+Beginning in 2004, Memphis-based AutoZone, Inc., became the Bowl’s title sponsor.

 Memorable Moments in AutoZone Liberty Bowl History